Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with epilepsy disease every day, EpilepsyDisease.com brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with epilepsy disease every day, EpilepsyDisease.com brings you frequent articles, points of view and advice from health leaders and experts.

 Gabrielle Foote is 33 years old, stay at home mom who is attending ASU for Biomedical Sciences.
 She has a supportive husband of four years and a 1-year-old daughter.
 Gabrielle was officially diagnosed with Epilepsy at age 16.
 However, it is believed she has had epilepsy her entire life.
 Read more.

 Hi, my name is Lorrie, I am from Vancouver BC, Canada & I am a proud mom of 2 daughters.
 I am a post-secondary Early Child Education Assistant (also known as ECE-a).
 I am a sports fan of Canucks hockey, Vancouver Canadians baseball and BC lions’ football, I enjoy stuff like baking shows, talk shows & so much more.
 Read more.